hydroper-jet/lang/spec/1.0/source/src/types.md

 * If the type is `String`, return the empty string.
 * If the type is `Char`, return U+0000.
 * If the type is `CharIndex`, return (*empty string*, *zero*).
+* For any other type, return no default value.

+## Auto boxing

+The language performs auto boxing of primitive types.
+Primitive types are represented in a memory efficient way wherever available, including within an `Array`.

 ## Any type